UK's EE to buy 58 stores from Phones 4u for 2.5 million pounds

 Dixons Carphone plans to make a statement on Tuesday that it remains interested in acquiring 50 to 100 shops from Phones 4u, Sky News reported.

-Dixons Carphone is finalising a list of the stores it is interested in acquiring, and intends to negotiate directly with the properties' landlords once they have been closed down, the broadcaster said.
+Dixons Carphone is finalizing a list of the stores it is interested in acquiring, and intends to negotiate directly with the properties' landlords once they have been closed down, the broadcaster said.

 (Reporting by Karolin Schaps and Supriya Kurane; editing by Jason Neely and Richard Chang)